jelloster/jelloster/README.md

 ## Noteworthy projects

-- [libft](https://github.com/jelloster/libft/tree/main) : rewrite of C Standard library.
+- [libft](https://github.com/jelloster/libft/tree/main) : rewrite of the C Standard library (and more).

 ## Proficiencies